sftcd/tinfoil/README.md

 none of which
   (to my knowledge) envisaged the use of static DH values, nor of centrally generated DH values being "pushed" to many TLS servers.
-Similarly, work on the TLS application layer PDU protection didn't envisge re-use of DH values in possibly many TLS sessions.
+Similarly, work on the TLS application layer PDU protection didn't envise re-use of DH values in possibly many TLS sessions.
 Adoption of any work in this space could require re-doing some of the analysis work, possibly delaying TLS1.3 or (worse) resulting in new problems being found after widespread deployment.
-Given that this draft would create new active and passive attack possibilities, such new analysis work would seem to be required, especially if proprietary extensions to the proposed "TSK" protocol affect the cryptogrphy used in TLS sessions.
+Given that this draft would create new active and passive attack possibilities, such new analysis work would seem to be required, especially if proprietary extensions to the proposed "TSK" protocol affect the cryptography used in TLS sessions.

 	- The work done by academic analyses of TLS1.3 has been valuable in terms